 - The Newberry’s Online Catalog is the primary tool for identifying and locating resources relevant to your research.
 Books, maps, periodicals, and manuscripts are listed in this catalog.

 - The Newberry holds an estimated 500,000 maps issued separately and in atlases and books.
-Not all of these cartographic resources are listed in the online catalog.
-More than 50,000 records for maps, atlases, and literature on the history of cartography are available through the Cartographic Catalog.
+More than 50,000 records for maps, atlases, and literature on the history of cartography are available through the online catalog.

 - Manuscripts are under-represented in the online catalog, having been traditionally described with paper finding aids and checklists.
 To explore the manuscript collections, please consult the online catalog and the Newberry’s Modern Manuscript Collection.
 The list of modern manuscripts with photographs may be particularly helpful.